Asterix: Publication history

 However, René Goscinny's daughter, Anne, also gave her agreement to the continuation of the series and sold her rights at the same time.
 She is reported to have said that "Asterix has already had two lives: one during my father's lifetime and one after it.
 Why not a third?".
 A few months later, Uderzo appointed three illustrators, who had been his assistants for many years, to continue the series.
 In 2011, Uderzo announced that a new Asterix album was due out in 2013, with Jean-Yves Ferri writing the story and Frédéric Mébarki drawing it.
 A year later, in 2012, the publisher Albert-René announced that Frédéric Mébarki had withdrawn from drawing the new album, due to the pressure he felt in following in the steps of Uderzo.
 Comic artist Didier Conrad was officially announced to take over drawing duties from Mébarki, with the due date of the new album in 2013 unchanged.

 In January 2015, after the murders of seven cartoonists at the satirical Paris weekly Charlie Hebdo, Astérix creator Albert Uderzo came out of retirement to draw two Astérix pictures honouring the memories of the victims.

 List of titles

 Numbers 1–24, 32 and 34 are by Goscinny and Uderzo.
 Numbers 25–31 and 33 are by Uderzo alone.
 Numbers 35–39 are by Jean-Yves Ferri and Didier Conrad.
+Numbers 40-41 are by Fabcaro and Conrad.
 Years stated are for their initial album release.